diogomotapinto/RunnerGame/README.md

 ![alt text](https://github.com/diogomotapinto/RunnerGame/blob/master/android/assets/GameLeaderboard.jpg)

 The leaderboard it is still subject to many changes because we are going to integrate the android leaderboard api.

+## Test

+* Test if the hero dies in case he goes bellow the ground.
+* Test if the hero can kill the enemies properly by throwing items at them.
+* Test if an enemy can kill the hero by going to an adjacent position or throwing something at him.